azzarelli/wape/EvaluationMethod/README.md

 ns-train instant-ngp --pipeline.datamanager.path=%%d --pipeline.datamanager.train-batch-size=256 --optimizers.fields.optimizer.lr=1e-4 --pipeline.datamanager.loss-function-rgb=MSELoss --pipeline.datamanager.loss-function-density=L1Loss
 ```

-Note that CLI commans for Nerfstudio will not work as we have modified the framework.
+Note that other CLI commands for Nerfstudio will likely not work as we have modified the original implementation.

-We have also provided the hotdog and cubeworld datasets in `data/GT_hotdog/` and `data/GT_cubeworld/`

 ## Differences with NeRFStudio
 The Nerfstudio repository contains a lot of helpful functionality and customisation for processing NeRF data and customisation.